-• Direct Air Capture is a negative emission technology of the Swiss Cleantech Startup Climeworks and is able to capture enough CO₂ to achieve climate targets agreed on in Paris
+Direct air capture (DAC) is a negative emission technology that can help to achieve climate targets agreed on in Paris

 Simply by changing the number of modules, Climeworks’ DAC technology can be freely scaled to meet the demands of any application and therefore has the carbon removal potential to limit global warming to 1,5 degrees Celsius.
 Some advantages compared to other negative emission technology options are fully-flexible placement independent of emission sources (e.g. deserts), and the small area that is required to install the necessary DAC modules.
 DAC consequently does not interfere with any biological system or food production.

-Climeworks AG was founded at the end of 2009 as a spin-off company of the ETH Zurich and has since then developed its proprietary Direct Air Capture (DAC) technology from laboratory to industrial scale.
-In late 2014 Climeworks announced the commissioning of an industrial scale CO₂ capture unit – called ‘CO₂ Collector’ – with a capacity of capturing 50 tons CO₂ per year.
+Climeworks AG was founded at the end of 2009 and has since then developed its proprietary direct air capture (DAC) technology from laboratory to industrial scale.
+In late 2014 Climeworks announced the commissioning of an industrial-scale CO₂ capture unit – called ‘CO₂ Collector’ – with a capacity of capturing 50 tons CO₂ per year.
 Since then the CO₂ Collector has proven to operate successfully, thus standing for the final developmental step of Climeworks’ technology.
 Commercial plants will be built from units of the same size in a modular way to meet the customers’ individual requirements